koskath/arete2/course_content/SC/final_md_files/Lecture6/lecture_6_slide_6_from-local-to-global-sourcing.md

-# From Local to Global Sourcing
+# Slide 6 of Lecture 6 contains information about From Local to Global Sourcing

 The image is a structured diagram consisting of five horizontally aligned vertical columns, each labeled with a level from I to V.